grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 #### Sample browser-based test script

-Below is an example of a browser-based load testing script in k6 using xk6-browser.
+The following is an example of a browser-based load testing script in k6 using xk6-browser.
 Instead of making an HTTP request, the script views the homepage, then looks for and clicks on a link to the product page.

 ```javascript
 import launcher from 'k6/x/browser';